zxcnoname666/SoundCloud-Desktop/README-EN.md

 #### Why do you need a proxy?

-Proxy allows bypassing regional blocking and accessing blocked tracks without VPN.
+Proxy allows bypassing regional blocking and accessing blocked tracks without *other programms*.

 #### Smart Proxy Features: